vigneshragupathy/blog.vikki.in/_posts/2021-24-03-plotly4nagios-graph-plugin-for-nagios-monitoring.markdown

 image: /content/images/2021/plotly4nagios_dark.png
 ---

-I am working on plugin for nagios to display graph based on the RRD database provided by PNP4NAGIOS.
-The first pre-release is published today in [github](https://github.com/vignesh88/plotly4nagios) and here is the installation document to experiment it.
+[Plotly4Nagios](https://github.com/vignesh88/plotly4nagios) is a nagios plugin to display the performance data in Graph.
+It uses the RRD database provided by pnp4nagios and visualize it in interactive graph format using plotly javascript.
+The first pre-release is published today in [github](https://github.com/vignesh88/plotly4nagios) and here is the installation document.
+You can experiment it and report the issue/feedback for further enhancement.

 ## GIT badges